Skip to main content

 What’s the deadline for any feedback?

-• AIAA policy owners:
+• AIAA policy holders:

 • Email: supportpart9@aia.com (AIA policy owners)

-• CommInsure/ CMLA policy owners:
+• CommInsure/ CMLA policy holders:

-• Phone: 13 10 56 (8am – 6pm AEDT)
+• Phone: 13 10 56 (Between 8:30 am and 5:30 pm AEDT)

 • Email: supportpart9@cba.com.au

-• Policy owners can also inspect a physical copy of the Scheme Summary, the Scheme, actuarial reports and the notice of intention during the inspection period, which runs from 20 January 2021 to12 February 2021 from 9:00am to 5:00pm (except weekends and public holidays in the relevant State or Territory).
-You can inspect the Scheme documents at the following locations.
+• Policy holders can also inspect a physical copy of the Scheme Summary, the Scheme, actuarial reports and the notice of intention during the inspection period at the following locations.
 Please note you may be required to follow COVID-19 health and safety directions when attending these locations.

 ACT: